pump-io/pump.io/README.md

 That should set up all the files and dependencies for you.

+#### Web server

+pump.io is designed to be a standalone server.
+You do not need to set up an Apache or nginx or lighttpd Web server in front of it.
+In fact, that's going to make things harder for you, and stuff like WebSockets is going to work less well.

 ### Local install

 If you want to set up the software in its own directory, you can clone